Recent Alumni

 Wildlife Ecology & Life Sciences Communication, BS

-Katie Cervenka, who grew up in Delafield, Wisconsin, is graduating this spring with a bachelor’s in wildlife ecology and life sciences communication and a certificate in environmental studies.
+Katie Cervenka, who grew up in Delafield, Wisconsin, graduated with a bachelor’s in wildlife ecology and life sciences communication and a certificate in environmental studies.
 In this Q&A, she talks about the connections she made between her two majors, her involvement in student organizations, and her role as a CALS Student Ambassador.
 She plans to work for a non-profit organization that specializes in natural resources communication.

 Will Roder